|

 never say a song was bound to be a hit, but you always hope.

-The song was used for a telephone book advertisement.
+used for a telephone book advertisement.
 Yellow

 River became Yellow Pages.